sovereignlord.ca

 Since the days before their birth

-Then down the mountain the brothers strolled
+Then down the mountain

-On a path different from which they climbed
+A path nought from which they climbed

 For they were ignorant of the borders